KainosSoftwareLtd/vision-processing-web-tool/README.md

 7. In preprocessing we rescale inputs to between 0-1 for all pixel values - this is a great explanation why its useful - https://www.linkedin.com/pulse/keras-image-preprocessing-scaling-pixels-training-adwin-jahn/

 8. You will not be able to connect a usb to the VM - if you know a solution please do inform an organiser.

+9. If you have an issues installing the requirements.txt file you should update these two dependencies:
+      - numpy==1.14.0
+      - scipy==1.0.0